Christopher S. Elmendorf

 J.D., Yale Law School 2001

 Professor Elmendorf's varied teaching and research interests include election law, administrative law, statutory interpretation, constitutional law, and property and natural resources law.
-He writes mostly on the subject of elections.
-In recent and forthcoming papers, he explores the consequences of election law for political party branding and the performance of low-information electorates; the propriety of categorizing "the electorate" as a state actor under the U.S. Constitution and what this implies for judicial interpretation of the Voting Rights Act; the contextual factors that influence policy-based and racial voting in municipal elections; and the administration of direct democracy.
-His work has been published in the Yale Law Journal, the New York University Law Review, the University of Pennsylvania Law Review, the California Law Review, the Duke Law Journal, the Cornell Law Review, and the Election Law Journal, among other leading journals.
-In 2012, Elmendorf and Professors Cheryl Boudreau and Scott Mackenzie of the UC Davis Department of Political Science were awarded an Interdisciplinary Research Grant to develop new empirical methods for answering central questions that arise in Voting Rights Act cases.
+He writes mostly on the subject of elections, with a recent emphasis on the Voting Rights Act and empirical methods for voting rights litigation.
+Elmendorf has published widely in top journals, including the Yale Law Journal, the Columbia Law Review, the University of Chicago Law Review, the New York University Law Review, the University of Pennsylvania Law Review, the California Law Review, the Duke Law Journal, and the Cornell Law Review.
+His work has also been accepted for publication by peer-reviewed journals such as Political Research Quarterly and the Election Law Journal.
+In 2012, Elmendorf and Professors Cheryl Boudreau and Scott Mackenzie of the UC Davis Department of Political Science were awarded an Interdisciplinary Research Grant for work on electoral accountability in municipal elections.

 Subject AreasElection Law, Administrative Law, Statutory Interpretation, Constitutional Law, Natural Resources